 We have worked with hospital trusts and Local Pharmaceutical Committees in our region to help set up a secure electronic interface between the hospital IT systems and PharmOutcomes, the community pharmacy system.
 This has further improved TCAM by providing patient data quickly and seamlessly to their community pharmacist.

-For the next phase of this programme, we are building on work already undertaken to improve communication and supporting more local trusts to establish a transfers of care pathway, enabling appropriate referrals to community or GP pharmacists to become part of routine practice.
+For the next phase of this programme, we are building on work already undertaken to improve communication and support more local trusts to establish a transfers of care pathway, enabling appropriate referrals to community or GP pharmacists to become part of routine practice.

 Wessex AHSN have produced a series of videos under the ‘Meet Mo’ campaign’ to encourage people, who may be struggling with medicines, to seek help.